My work

 My work at the moment revolves around two interconnected interests.

-One is research, by which I mean that I systematically study, think about, collaborate and publish on the social phenomena that interest me and for which I believe to be important.
+One is research, by which I mean that I study, think about, collaborate and publish on the social phenomena that interest me and for which I believe to be important.
+So far, most of my research has been at the intersection of sociology of higher education, sociology of organizations, infrastructures and practices of comparisonasm well as global and transnational dynamics.

-My research is primarily qualitative, case-oriented, and often also historically informed.
+The research I do is primarily qualitative, case-oriented, and focuses on tracing and accounting for change in history.
 This allows me to study a phenomenon in-depth, while drawing on diverse empirical methods and material, including documents, interviews, archives, and observations.

 The other interest is writing.
 I am especially interested in what is conventionally known as “academic writing,” although I prefer to think of it as writing about complex things that is meant to be understood by a range of audiences, from highly specialized expert ones to lay.